MicrosoftDocs/azure-devops-docs/docs/test/user-acceptance-testing.md

 ---
 title: Perform user acceptance testing
-description: Create and run user acceptance tests in Azure DevOps and TFS to make sure each of the deliverables meets your users needs ms.assetid: C52CDC6D-1B01-4A63-A265-B68C4E3DDE7D ms.technology: devops-test ms.topic: conceptual
+description: Create and run user acceptance tests in Azure Test Plans and Team Foundation Server.
+Test to verify that each of the deliverables meets your users' needs. ms.assetid: C52CDC6D-1B01-4A63-A265-B68C4E3DDE7D ms.technology: devops-test ms.topic: conceptual